khatchad/vimrc/sources_non_forked/vim-go/.github/ISSUE_TEMPLATE.md

-### Expected behavior
+### Behavior

-Write here what you're expecting ...
+Write here what's happening and what you're expecting instead of...

-### Actual behavior

-Write here what happens instead ...

 ### Steps to reproduce:

 Please create a reproducible case of your problem.
+If this step is not provided, the issue will be **closed**

-Re produce it with a minimal `vimrc` with all plugins disabled and only `vim-go`
+Re produce it with a minimal `vimrc` with all plugins disabled and only `vim-go` enabled:
-enabled:

 1.
 2.